Nature Restoration Fund 2022 - Transforming Nature

-Read our latest news release 'Scaling up nature restoration - £3.5 million for landscape-scale biodiversity projects'.
+Read our news release 'Scaling up nature restoration - £3.5 million for landscape-scale biodiversity projects'.

 The Nature Restoration Fund (NRF) is a competitive fund launched in July 2021, which specifically encourages applicants with projects that restore wildlife and habitats on land and sea and address the twin crises of biodiversity loss and climate change.